 Rooted in Local Identity

-Created by Beatriz Mayorca and funded through Oklahoma City’s 1% for Art ordinance, Never Stop Dreaming reflects the layered identity of the Capitol Hill neighborhood.
-With references to aviation, education, and the area’s rich Hispanic heritage, the artwork bridges disciplines—math, science, art—honoring the library’s role as a place of growth while casting shadows of possibility for all who gather beneath it.
+Commissioned through Oklahoma City’s 1% for Art ordinance, the project reflects the layered identity of the Capitol Hill neighborhood, a historically Hispanic and deeply community-centered area.
+With references to aviation, education, and the area’s rich Hispanic heritage, the “origami-look” design merges disciplines—math, science, art—honoring the library’s role as a place of growth while casting shadows of possibility: one of cultural pride, curiosity, and movement.